On this page:

-Stream 1 (closed as at midday 3 November): Eligible local councils have been contacted directly regarding Stream 1.
+Stream 1 (closed 3 November): Eligible local councils have been contacted directly regarding Stream 1.
 The stream provides funding for shorter-term projects within high and moderate social impacted local government areas.
 Payments of $250,000 or $100,000 are available to eligible councils only.

-UPDATED!
-Stream 2 (open until 11 December): This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
+Stream 2 (closed 11 December): This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
 It is for social recovery and preparedness projects between $20,000 and $300,000.
 Grants will be assessed with a regional lens to maximise the recovery support to communities across local government boundaries.

 The fund is available thanks to joint Commonwealth Government and State Government Disaster Recovery Funding Arrangements.

 Applications for Stream 1 closed at midday on 3 November.
-Stream 2 is open to applications until midday on 11 December.
+Applications for Stream 2 closed at midday on 11 December.